 In 1900, the following owned parcels of land:

-About 1882 about 23 acres on the western side were cut away and bulkheads inserted, this was done to widen and deepen the ship channel.
+In 1882, roughly 23 acres on the western side were cut away and bulkheads inserted to widen and deepen the ship channel.
 Subsequently, at the lower end, about 50 acres were cut off.

 Previous to the point of the island being improved, i.e., bulkheads inserted, the writer, while a youth, often with companions, would gather calamus there, the whole point a veritable bed of calamus, fed by the tides.

-In the winter of 1877 the river was frozen over the numerous persons crossed to New Jersey, or skate, or frolicked on the ice.
+In the winter of 1877 the river was frozen over, and gleeful Philadelphians crossed to New Jersey, or skated and frolicked on the ice.
 A number of yachtsmen from Allen's Slip rigged up ice-yacht's, sailing around the cove, especially in the part between Cooper's Point and the island.
 One notorious character of Fishtown, known as "Dad Flick," who kept a saloon at the head of Allen's Slip, opened a booth on the ice, for the sale of liquid refreshments; another "Fishtowner" came up and said jestingly, "Dad, give me a glass of ale."
 "Can't do it, Sam, I've got water in the cellar.'
 (Ale was always kept in the cellar).